 Like other bachelor's degree programs in management, WWCC's BAS in Applied Management and Entrepreneurship prepares you for leadership positions.
-While traditional business programs focus on theory, an applied management program emphasizes handson application of management practices and knowledge.
-In addition to in-class projects, our program includes a capstone course to give you an opportunity to apply your skills to a real-world Entry Requirements:
+While traditional business programs focus on theory, an applied management program emphasizes hands-on application of management practices and knowledge.
+In addition to in-class projects, our program includes a capstone course to give you an opportunity to apply your skills to real-world scenarios.
+Students who achieve a Bachelor of Applied Science degree in Applied Management and Entrepreneurship may also continue their education and enroll in graduate programs.

-Applicants for the Bachelor of Applied Science in Applied Management and Entrepreneurship (BAS AME) must have:
+Entry Requirements: Applicants for the Bachelor of Applied Science in Applied Management and Entrepreneurship (BAS AME) must have: • Achieved at least an associate-level degree

-- Achieved at least an associate-level degree - Completed the following courses prior to acceptance in the program: - ENGL& 101 English Composition I or AENG 100 Writing in the Workplace - ACCT& 201 Principles of Accounting I - BUS& 101 Introduction to Business - BUS 189 Principles of Management
+- Completed the following courses prior to acceptance in the program: o ENGL& 101 English Composition I or AENG 100 Writing in the Workplace

+- ACCT& 201 Principles of Accounting I

+- BUS& 101 Introduction to Business

+- BUS 157 Human Relations in Business